nwillc/genfuncs/README.md

 func OrderedGreaterThan[O constraints.Ordered](a O) (fn Function[O, bool])
 ```

-OrderedGreaterThan returns a function that returns true if its argument is ordered greater than a\.
+OrderedGreaterThan returns a function that returns true if its argument is ordered greater than a.

 ### func [OrderedLessThan](<https://github.com/nwillc/genfuncs/blob/master/dry.go#L74>)